 Use A 10-Watt Solar Panel To Charge 12 Volt Batteries

 A question that often comes up is: do I need a solar charge controller for a 10-watt solar panel?
 The answer is that it depends on how big the battery you’re going to charge is.
-The general rule is that you don’t need a solar charge controller if the solar panel puts out about 2 watts or less per 50 amp-hours of battery power.
+Normally you don’t need a solar charge controller if the solar panel puts out about 2 watts or fewer per 50 amp-hours of battery power.

 Related Post: This is the most insane solar generator I have ever seen